Chemistry 201 Lab:

 COURSE OBJECTIVES- STUDENT OUTCOMES:

-1. Perform an experiment illustrating the key principles and calculations of chemical kinetics.
+Upon successful completion of this course, students will be able to:1.
+Perform an experiment illustrating the key principles and calculations of chemical kinetics.

 2. Perform an experiment illustrating the key principles and calculations of chemical equilibrium.